MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 Effective March 2, 2020, the *regional* [Discovery Service](/powerapps/developer/common-data-service/org-service/discovery-service) is deprecated.
 Until March 1, 2021, Microsoft will continue to provide support, security, and other critical updates for the *regional* Discovery Service, but won't release any additional functionality beyond what has already been announced.
 After March 1, 2021, the *regional* Discovery Service won't be available.

 Customers must transition to using the [global OData V4 Discovery Service](/powerapps/developer/common-data-service/webapi/discover-url-organization-web-api#global-discovery-service) before March 1, 2021.
-More information: [Modify your code to use global Discovery Service in Web API](/powerapps/developer/common-data-service/webapi/discovery-orgsdk-to-webapi).
+More information: [Modify your code to use global Discovery Service](/powerapps/developer/common-data-service/webapi/discovery-orgsdk-to-webapi).

 Rules feature in canvas apps is deprecated
 ----------------------------------